erdg/lol-picolisp/EXPLAIN.md

 6                       # prints 6
 -> ok                   # and we're done
 ```
 So what happened?
 Let's do it again in slow-motion.
-First we push three numbers onto the parameter stack.
+First we push two numbers onto the parameter stack.
 ```
 : (go-forth F 2 3)
 -> 3